how-to-firebase/tutorials/getting-started-with-firebase-2019-edition/getting-started-with-firebase-2019-edition.md

 Firebase is the lowest-cost and fastest development experience of which I'm aware.

 I bootstrap projects on a regular basis.
 Most of my projects are solo projects.
 I'm the developer, designer and marketer.
-I'm incredibly time-constrained, so I use Firebase to enable me to achieve greater scope.
+I'm incredibly time-constrained, so I use Firebase to enable me to achieve greater scope while keeping my time costs low.

 I've built the following projects entirely on my own with Firebase: